grittygrease/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 The certificate message contains an opaque string called certificate_request_context which SHOULD be unique for a given connection.
-Its format should be defined by the application layer protocol and SHOULD be non-zero length.
+Its format is be defined by the application layer protocol and SHOULD be non-zero length.
 For example, it may be a sequence number used by the higher-level protocol during the transport of the authenticator to the other party.
 Using a unique value allows the application to prevent replays by tying the authenticator